 Friday I ended up with a late start on my run so I hopped on a treadmill in between training clients for 6 easy miles, which is about all i can stand indoors.
 That’s what trainers do during our downtime, we workout.
 It’s a tough life <3.

-Over the weekend Cameron and I went to the Living Social building downtown (didn’t know this existed but it does!) and saw Brian Posehn perform his stand up.
+Over the weekend I went to the Living Social building downtown (didn’t know this existed but it does!) and saw Brian Posehn perform stand up.
 He had me in tears!
 No one tells a fart joke like that guy.
 I made sure to meet him afterward and he was an incredibly nice dude.
-We even made him laugh talking about how Guy Fieri looks like the singer from Smash Mouth.
+I even made him laugh talking about how Guy Fieri looks like the singer from Smash Mouth.
 Seriously, look it up, it’s uncanny.

 Sunday started out with zero motivation.
 My usual weekend running partner decided to take a day off, so that was my free pass to sleep in… until the afternoon crept in and I felt guilty for not getting somewhat of a long run in this weekend.
 I made a deal with myself, and if you run you probably have done this before: I was going to get out there, not knowing how far or how fast and make the decision of what type of workout this was going to be within the first 20 minutes.
 If I suck or my legs just won’t go, i’ll just call it a wash for the day and head back home.
 This is what I like to call Runner’s Choice, going out without a specific training run in mind and deciding on the fly.